Shnatsel/libdiffuzz/README.md

 [Valgrind](http://valgrind.org/), a perfectly serviceable tool to detect reads from uninitialized memory if you're willing to tolerate 20x slowdown and occasional false positives.

-[Dr. Memory](http://drmemory.org/), which claims to be an improvement over Valgrind and also works with black-box binaries.
+[Dr. Memory](http://drmemory.org/), which claims to be an improvement over Valgrind.

 [MIRI](https://github.com/rust-lang/miri), an interpreter for Rust code that detects violations of Rust's safety rules.
 Great for debugging but unsuitable for guided fuzzing.